stereosuper/beezup/dest/wp-content/plugins/email-log/readme.txt

 - Initial Release

 == Upgrade Notice ==

+= 2.4.5 =
+Improved admin performance and reduced network calls.

+= 2.4.1 =
+Starting v2.4.0 the plugin now captures the error message when an email fails to be delivered.

+= 2.4.0 =
+Starting v2.4.0 the plugin now captures the error message when an email fails to be delivered.

+= 2.3.0 =
+The 'To' and 'Subject' fields now supports text upto 500 characters.

+= 2.2.5 =
+Hide Dashboard Widget for users who can't view email logs.

+= 2.2.3 =
+Improved the security of the plugin by escaping all the fields before displaying them.

+= 2.2.2 =
+Improved the way nonce checks are done.
+No visible changes from functionality perspective.

+= 2.2.1 =
+Improved the UX of the view email content screen.

+= 2.2.0 =
+Added a Dashboard Widget that display summary information about email logs.

+= 2.1.0 =
+GUI option to choose who can access email logs and performance improvements.

+= 2.0.2 =
+Fixed the case of the Util directory.
+This caused issues in some install.

+= 2.0.1 =
+Fixed a JavaScript issue that was introduced in v2.0.0

+= 2.0.0 =
+Ability to search logs by date.
+Dropped support to PHP 5.2

 = 1.9.1 =
 - Fixed a minor security issue that allowed unprevilleged users to view content of logged emails